poki/mongodb-filter-to-postgres/README.md

 - `1`: Ascending (ASC)
 - `-1`: Descending (DESC)

+### Return value
+The `ConvertOrderBy` method returns a string that can be directly used in an SQL ORDER BY clause.
+When the input is an empty object or `nil`, it returns an empty string.
+Keep in mind that the method does not add the `ORDER BY` keyword itself; you need to include it in your SQL query.

 ### JSONB Field Sorting:
 For JSONB fields, the package generates sophisticated ORDER BY clauses that handle both numeric and text sorting: